 Music Room Acoustics

 Music Rooms by definition can mean many things.
 From a band room in a high school, to a recording studio in Los Angeles, to a teenage drum kit in the basement of your house.
 The goal with any of these definitions of a music room remains the same.
-Our goal is to help your Music Room produce premium sound quality within the space, as well as prevent the transfer of noise in or out of the room.
+Our goal is to help you create a soundproof Music Room that produces premium sound quality within the space, as well as prevent the transfer of noise in or out of the room.
 To improve the sound values within your space, the goal is to control the level of echo.
 By lowering the background noise in the room, you raise greater clarity to original sound, delivering premium sound quality to the music you are creating.
 The key to the success of your interior room acoustics lies in the art of controlling your echo.

 Your Music Room Soundproofing Solution

 By controlling the ambient echoes in your music room, you deliver back superior sound quality.
 Acoustic panels, wall or ceiling mounted, can be introduced into your room for the purposes of capturing and converting the echoes from your room.
 What remains are lower levels of background noise, and greater clarity to original sound.
 Whether your Music Room is used for teaching, recording, broadcasting, editing, rehearsing, or performing, the acoustics inside the room will reach premium quality once the level of reverberation is under control.
-The key to soundproofing a Music Room and the values you are seeking lie in ensuring that you do not under treat your space.
+The key to a soundproof Music Room and the values you are seeking lie in ensuring that you do not under treat your space.
 We offer a free tool called a Room Analysis that can help you define the quantities needed based on the dimensions of your room.
 See the button at the top or bottom of this page to submit your room size, and we will quote your project back.

 Featured Music Room Sound Panels